Wednesday, November 20, 2024

 OUR POSTINGS PROBABLY LOOK BEST ON THE MOST CURRENT VERSIONS OF MAC OS AND THE SAFARI WEB BROWSER (although Google Chrome usually is decent also); OTHERWISE, BE FOREWARNED THE LAYOUT MAY SEEM MESSY AT TIMES.

-Finally, for the data-oriented among you, Google stats say over the past month the total unique hits at this site were 14,425 (as always, we thank all of you for your ongoing support with our hopes you’ll continue to be regular readers); below is a snapshot of where those responses have come from within the previous week (with appreciation for the unspecified “Others” also visiting Two Guys’ site):
+Finally, for the data-oriented among you, Google stats say over the past month the total unique hits at this site were 3,779—a huge drop-off from the marvelous 40-50K of some recent months; never overestimate yourself!
+(As always, we thank all of you for your ongoing support with our hopes you’ll continue to be regular readers.)
+Below is a snapshot of where those responses have come from within the previous week (with appreciation for the unspecified “Others” also visiting Two Guys’ site):

-Short Takes on Joan Baez I Am A Noise, Nobody Is Crazy, and some other cinematic topics
+The Substance, Short Takes on some other cinematic topics

 Reviews and Comments by Ken Burke